ANTARCTIC FICTION BIBLIOGRAPHY

 An elite force of private American commandos, working with the U.S. government, tracks clues leading them to an ancient Chinese junk buried off the coast of the Antarctic Peninsula.
 Co-incidentally, Argentina has claimed this area in cahoots with China and has developed a massive secret offshore oil drilling program that must now be stopped.

 Gagliani, William D. Icewall.
-Kindle Edition.
-2010.
+Kindle Edition, 2010.

 One of many short stories in Shadowplays, a collection of fantasy and thriller tales by Gagliani.
 The two technicians overwintering at an isolated Antarctic research camp become antagonistic toward each other and one of them may have attempted to murder the other.
 Previously published in Psychos, an anthology of horror stories edited by Robert Bloch and Martin H. Greenberg (1997).